Thomas1034/AncientNature/README.md

 # Run from Git

-1. clone the repository
+1. Clone the repository
-2. make sure the generated folder in ur project is empty
+2. Make sure the `src/generated` folder in your project is empty.
-3. runData and wait for it to finish
+3. Run the Gradle task `runData` and wait for it to finish.
-4. runClient to start minecraft with the mod installed
+4. Run the Gradle task `runClient` to start Minecraft in developer mode with the mod installed.

 # Export Mod as Jar

-1. clone repository
+1. Clone repository
-2. make sure generated folder in ur project is empty
+2. Make sure the `src/generated` folder in your project is empty.
+3. Run the Gradle task `runData` and wait for it to finish.
-3. runData and wait fot it to finish
+3. Run the Gradle task `build` and wait for it to finish.
-4. run build gradle task
-5. jar is in ur project folder under build/libs
+5. The `jar` is in your project folder under `build/libs`.

-# Add own brushing recipes
+# Add Custom Brushing Recipes
-## Brushing recipe
+## Brushing Recipe
-this is the recipe where u can have the brush and the item in the hand and right click on each of them to brush it.
+Brushing recipes are applied when a brush is right-clicked with another item in the other hand.
-1. go to core/datagen/ModRecipeProvider there you should find a method named buildRecipes
+1. Go to `core/datagen/ModRecipeProvider`.
+You should find a method named `buildRecipes`.
-2. use the BrushingRecipeBuilder class to make a recipe
+2. Use the `BrushingRecipeBuilder` class to make a recipe.
-3. in the end its very important to call the .build method and make sure that there arent two recipes with the same name.
-The recipe is normally named after the output item
+3. Ensure that you call the `.build` method, and make sure that no two recipes have the same name.
+The recipe is normally named after the output item.
-4. the just delete the generated folder and runData again
+4. Delete the generated folder (or use the Gradle task `clean`) and `runData` again.

-## Water Brushing recipe
+## Water Brushing (Washing) Recipe
+Water Brushing recipes are applied when the player right-clicks on water when holding an item or right clicks while holding an item with a water bottle in the other hand.
-this recipe is meant when u right click with an item on water or have a water bottle in the other hand steps are the same as with teh brushing recipe just at step 2 use the WaterWashingRecipeBuilder instead.
+The process to add a new Water Brushing recipe is the same as for adding a normal Brushing recipe, with one difference: at step 2, use the `WaterWashingRecipeBuilder` instead.